alas42/ft_containers/docs/README.md

 [H]
 std::make_pair
-create a std::apir object ? then it just calls std::pair and returns it... why tho ? why not calll std::pair directly ?
+create a std::pair object ? then it just calls std::pair and returns it... why tho ? why not calll std::pair directly ?

-Et voila, you have 140 hours if you want.
-Don't forget a fucking main that will test EVERYTHING YOU DID.
-140 hours, that's what, one month ?
 Hilf mir Gott, die sind verrueckt

 WHAT IS AN ALLOCATOR ?